 So this blog documents my own artistic personality through the things that interest me: the past, my own artistic processes, word and image, and the art of my contemporaries, living and dead.

 About meI was born in a mining town in the north of England.
 My father was a soldier in the British army, who was killed on active duty when I was five.
 My mother, brother and I then moved into my grandparents' house.
 He was still a working miner, and we all lived in a house with no bathroom and just one tap.
 Memories from that world -- miners, coal, birds, buildings, fields, factories -- turn into images from which I have made books, prints, installations, and now paintings.

-I've lived in Paris, Barcelona, Dusseldorf, Madrid, London, but now I call Chicago home.
-I teach part-time at Columbia College Chicago and arts centers around the American Midwest.
-I currently hold the post of Master Instructor in Printmaking at the Highland Park Art Center.
+I've lived in Paris, Barcelona, Dusseldorf, Madrid, London, and Chicago.
+Currently I live in Tucson, Arizona, in the remote southwestern United States.
 I am also married to a writer, so the entwining of the word and the image continues in and out of the studio.
-To contact me, send an email to email@example.com.
+To contact me, send an email to firstname.lastname@example.org.